Skip to main content

 A Better, Safer Future for Central Australia

-Because of the Australian Government’s landmark package for Central Australia, communities in the region have already seen:
+Through the Central Australia Plan, communities in the region have seen:

-• Improved access to preventative health services for children and families with early intervention, FASD and Autism diagnosis and support
+• Improved access to preventative health services for children and families with early intervention, Fetal Alcohol Spectrum Disorder and Autism diagnosis and support

-• Increased funding for every school in Central Australia, so that we can get more kids to school and keep them there
+• Increased funding for every school in Central Australia, to get more kids to school and keep them there

-• Increased funding for police, domestic violence services and youth services
+• Increased funding for community safety, domestic violence services and youth services

 • More emergency accommodation and safe spaces for women and young people.